Neil Hegarty at the Ennis Book Club FestivalMarch 2023

 Register for this event

-Neil Hegarty and Elizabeth Mannion in conversation about Andrea Carter's Death at Whitewater Church: An Inishowen Mystery.
-Moderated by Liam McIlvanney.
+Neil Hegarty, Liam McIlvanney, and Elizabeth Mannion in conversation at the National Library of Ireland, discussing Andrea Carter's Death at Whitewater Church: An Inishowen Mystery.

 More information: www.nli.ie/en/border-literatures.aspx